Mental Models: Think Better

 Cover photo: @jerrysilfwer

-To be clear-minded, I often rely on mental models.
+To think better, I often rely on mental models.

 Charlie Munger, the esteemed Vice Chairman of Berkshire Hathaway and long-time collaborator of Warren Buffett, is renowned for his sharp intellect and profound wisdom in investing and business strategy.
 1Charlie Munger.
 (2023, October 29).
 In Wikipedia. https://en.wikipedia.org/wiki/Charlie_Munger